 I’ve always known the potential was there, but, when starting out a business, it’s hard to be encouraged by the potential and not discouraged by the slow rate at which things seem to naturally progress.
-I have been working on this business for 4 years this month.
+I have been working on this video production business for 4 years this month.
 Jacob joined me in a more full-time capacity last year and we both started looking at options for how to supplement our income at the beginning of the summer.
-He decided to move home (with our parents) and find a job (probably in the oil-field) and work with me on the side.
+He decided to move home (with our parents) and find a job (probably in the oil-field) and do video production me on the side.
 Business was just not moving at a pace where we could both survive, yet the jobs were big enough that I couldn’t do them by myself.

 The hardest part about it was sitting down and discussing with my dad that I knew, in my bones, that things were about to go crazy.
 Being a good father and trying to protect his kids from doing something stupid, he response was something to the effect of, “I sure hope so, but, you had better start executing on a ‘Plan B’.”

 It was very discouraging, but, I knew he was right.
 Now, don’t take this the wrong way; I’m not complaining about my dad or saying he did anything wrong.
 He was just trying to protect his children and HE WAS RIGHT.

 As beaten down as I felt from working hard and feeling like we were making no progress, I wasn’t ready to give up.
 I’ve heard that the mountain of success is really just the victor standing on an enormous pile of failures and it could not be more true.
 Most businesses either succeed or fail in the first 5 years and we were just over half way and it looked like it was going to go into the graveyard of dead ventures.

 The moment of satisfaction came a couple of weeks later when I had finally scheduled a few jobs and had to call my dad and tell him, “I’ve got to pull Jacob off of his job hunting.
 He officially won’t have time to work anywhere else.”